-Cops: man surrenders in toddler shooting case
+Cops: Man surrenders in toddler shooting case

 Brunswick police were joined by the Glynn County Police Department, the county sheriff’s office, the U.S. Marshals Service and others in the search for Holland.

-"We would like to thank the U.S Marshals' regional task force and the Glynn County Police Department and the Glynn County Sheriff's Office for their hard work and assistance in this joint effort to bring Mr. Holland into custody," Smith said.
-"Because of this collaboration, the community remains a safe place to work and play.
-We all work together."
+“We would like to thank the U.S. Marshals’ Southeast Regional Fugitive Task Force and the Glynn County Police Department and the Glynn County Sheriff’s Office for their hard work and assistance in this joint effort to bring Mr. Holland into custody,” Smith said.
+“Because of this collaboration, the community remains a safe place to work and play.
+We all work together.”

-On Friday afternoon, a man standing outside the home where the shooting occurred identified himself as Landon's uncle.
-Landon underwent surgery and his condition is slowly improving, said the man, who asked to remain anonymous.
+On Friday afternoon, a man standing outside the home where the shooting occurred identified himself as Landon’s uncle.
+Landon underwent surgery and his condition is slowly improving, he said, requesting anonymity.

 “He came out of surgery and he’s all right,” the man said.
 “It’s day to day now.
 But I know he’s gonna make it, and that’s all you can ask for.”